xl4sh/Aurora-demos/README.md

-# Automate the pull and deployment of the range:
+# Pull and deploy the attack range:
 This

 ```bash